 Jesus Heals a Man with Dropsy

-6 They couldn’t answer him regarding these things.
+6 They could not answer him regarding these things.

 A Psalm by Asaph.

-1 God, the nations have come into your inheritance.
+1 Foreigners, O God, have invaded your inheritance.

 They have defiled your holy temple.